-Michele Leiby is Assistant Professor in Political Science at the College of Wooster.
+Michele Leiby is Associate Professor in Political Science at the College of Wooster.
 Her research rests at the intersection of international relations and comparative politics, and addresses pressing questions concerning gender, political violence, and human rights advocacy.
 Her two concurrent threads of research focus on: (1) documenting and understanding the patterns of sexual violence in conflict situations, with regional expertise in Latin America; and (2) evaluating the efficacy of nongovernmental human rights organizations’ efforts at grassroots mobilization and norm change.
 Her work has been published in English and Spanish, appearing in the American Political Science Review, International Studies Quarterly, Politics and Society, Revista Memoria, as well as in various edited volumes on international sex crimes.
 At the College of Wooster, she teaches courses on human rights, comparative politics and social science research methods.